anoma/geb/README.md

 #### Methods for closed and open types

-With these pieces in play let us explore how we write a method in a way that is condusive to open and closed code.
+With these pieces in play let us explore how we write a method in a way that is conducive to open and closed code.

 ```lisp
 (in-package :geb)